 • Devices, cameras, and cellphones for photos.

-What you will have on the duffle bag:
+What to pack in the duffle bag:

 • You will need a suitable sleeping bag that can handle -10 degrees Celsius.
 You can bring your own, or you can rent from us as well.